User Guide

 5.3 Tagging food items : tag

 Tags are customisable labels that help organise your food items.
-The tag
+The tag command enables

 you to tag food items with a specific label, which allows you to locate and filter the food